LeNPaul/Lagrange/README.md

 ### Quick-Start Guide

 To start using Jekyll right away, [fork the Lagrange repository on GitHub](https://github.com/LeNPaul/Lagrange/fork).
-From there, you can rename the repository to 'USERNAME.github.io', where 'USERNAME' is your GitHub username, and edit the `_config.yml` file to your liking.
+From there, you can rename the repository to 'USERNAME.github.io', where 'USERNAME' is your GitHub username, and edit the `settings.yml` file in the `_data` folder to your liking.
 Ensure that you have a branch named `gh-pages`.
 Your website should be ready immediately at 'http://USERNAME.github.io'.

 Head over to the `_posts` directory to view all the posts that are currently on the website, and to see examples of what post files generally look like.
 You can simply just duplicate the template post and start adding your own content.